scanny/python-pptx/docs/user/enum/MsoAutoShapeType.rst

     Callout with diagonal straight line

 LINE_CALLOUT_2_ACCENT_BAR
-    Callout with diagonal callout line and accent bar.
+    Callout with diagonal callout line and accent bar

 LINE_CALLOUT_2_BORDER_AND_ACCENT_BAR
-    Callout with border, diagonal straight line, and accent bar.
+    Callout with border, diagonal straight line, and accent bar

 LINE_CALLOUT_2_NO_BORDER
-    Callout with no border and diagonal callout line.
+    Callout with no border and diagonal callout line

 LINE_CALLOUT_3
     Callout with angled line

 LINE_CALLOUT_3_ACCENT_BAR
-    Callout with angled callout line and accent bar.
+    Callout with angled callout line and accent bar

 LINE_CALLOUT_3_BORDER_AND_ACCENT_BAR
-    Callout with border, angled callout line, and accent bar.
+    Callout with border, angled callout line, and accent bar

 LINE_CALLOUT_3_NO_BORDER
-    Callout with no border and angled callout line.
+    Callout with no border and angled callout line

 LINE_CALLOUT_4
-    Callout with callout line segments forming a U-shape.
+    Callout with callout line segments forming a U-shape

 LINE_CALLOUT_4_ACCENT_BAR
-    Callout with accent bar and callout line segments forming a U-shape.
+    Callout with accent bar and callout line segments forming a U-shape

 LINE_CALLOUT_4_BORDER_AND_ACCENT_BAR
-    Callout with border, accent bar, and callout line segments forming a U-shape.
+    Callout with border, accent bar, and callout line segments forming a U-shape

 LINE_CALLOUT_4_NO_BORDER
-    Callout with no border and callout line segments forming a U-shape..
+    Callout with no border and callout line segments forming a U-shape.

 LINE_INVERSE
     Straight Connector